 What services are offered?

-As well as individual and group sessions with children and adolescents, the service includes therapy, support, training and education sessions for professionals, such as Reflective Space for Teaching Staff.
+In addition to child psychotherapy, the service includes support and training sessions for professionals, please see Support and Training.
 As the nature of this work is usually bespoke, please contact me for more details.